Amber Irving: Room 11

 At the end of this term, students will receive their first written report as well as Parent Interviews.
 It is important that you make this time a priority to discuss your child’s progress and be able to share in their success.

-Our English programme is centered around ‘Novel Studies’ where students will apply their knowledge of the Three Level Guide to both analyse a novel and create a piece of writing in a chosen style.
+Our English programme is centered around ‘Novel Studies’ where students will apply their knowledge of the ’Connect, Extend, Challenge’ strategy to both analyse a novel and create a piece of writing in a chosen style.

 The Production is a major event in the life of our school with many students and teachers working hard to present a quality presentation that showcases our talents.
 There are many opportunities not only on stage but also behind the scenes so be prepared to get involved.
 Other school events this term include the school cross-country, and a host of sports field days.

 During English, the students will study ‘Biographies’ during our ‘Heroes and Villains’ unit.
-Students will compare the stories of Ned Kelly, Robin Hood and Guy Fawkes and decide which one deserves to be called a hero.
+Students will compare the stories of Ned Kelly, Robin Hood and Guy Fawkes and decide which one most deserves to be called a hero and why.

 Parents, your children can expect homework each week.
 This will include a variety of spelling, mathematics, reading and research activities that relate to our classroom programme.
 Please feel free to contact me at any time if you have any concerns, feedback or questions.
 The students all have access to ‘Google Classroom’ which supports their learning at home.

-Our weekly school newsletter ‘Birkdale Bulletin’ goes home each Friday and you can also like our official page on Facebook to keep up to date.
+Our weekly school newsletter ‘Birkdale Bulletin’ is emailed home each Friday and you can also like our official page on Facebook to keep up to date.